 Many cats will experience feline hairballs at some point.
 Long-haired cats and cats who overgroom are more likely to have this problem.
-Feeding cats a hairball control cat food formula can help them pass the hairball early before it becomes too large.
+Feeding cats a hairball control cat food formula can help them pass the hairball early, before it becomes too large.

 While throwing up an occasional hairball is generally not serious, feline hairballs can become too large to be passed easily.

-When this happens, they can become lodged in either the intestines or esophagus, leading to serious problems that require veterinary medical assistance.
+When this happens, they can become lodged in either the intestines or the esophagus, leading to serious problems that require veterinary medical assistance.

 Using Hairball Cat Food for Relief and Treatment of Feline Hairballs